xcube-dev/xcube/docs/source/dataaccess.md

 to specialized [DataOpener] implementations based on the open parameters passed to the `open_data()` method.
 The same holds for the [DataWriter] implementations for a [MutableDataStore].

-New data stores that are backed by some cloud-based data API can make use the xcube [GenericZarrStore] to implement the lazy fetching of data array chunks from the API.

 ### Registering the data store